 Unfortunately, when it comes to federal student loan servicers, you can’t “have it your way.”
-The government chooses your student loan servicer for you when you first take out your federal student loan.
+The Department of Education chooses your student loan servicer for you when you first take out your federal student loan.

 Nearly 90% of all federal student loans will be assigned to one of the “Big Four”: FedLoan Servicing, Great Lakes, Navient, or Nelnet.
 The rest will be assigned to one of five nonprofit servicers: Cornerstone, Granite State, HESC, MOHELA, or OSLA.

 To call one of these servicers the “best” would be kind of like trying to pick the best strain of the flu to come down with.
 But here’s how we decided which servicers were the “best of the worst.”

 Best federal student loan servicer ranking methodology